catherine of aragon

 SHOULD WE BELIEVE CATHERINE?

-For: she was extremely devout, doesn’t strike you as a person who’d lie in front of God.
+For: she was extremely devout, and doesn’t seem like a person who’d lie in front of God.

-Against: would you lie to keep your crown and avoid having your daughter declared a bastard and bumped way down the inheritance chain?
+Against: would you lie to keep your crown and avoid having your daughter declared a bastard and bumped way down the line of succession?

-- We will probably never know the truth, but Henry VIII divorced her anyway and along the way spectacularly Brexited when the Pope said No.
+- We will probably never know the truth, but Henry VIII divorced Catherine anyway and along the way spectacularly Brexited when the Pope said No, he could not have a divorce.
+Henry declared himself head of the new Church of England, divorced Catherine, and married Anne Boleyn.